 You might want to seek the advice of a licensed tax professional, such as a certified public accountant (CPA), if your goal is to figure out how to lower your tax bill.
 This will probably cost you more than a retail tax company would charge, however, so it might end up being a wash financially unless you expect to save big through professional advice.

 Check Professional Licenses

 Some accountants have earned licenses or certifications in their profession.
 CPAs are perhaps the most well-known certified accountants.
 A CPA license is granted when an accountant has met certain educational requirements and passes comprehensive testing of their tax and accounting knowledge by taking the Uniform CPA Examination.

 Experience and education requirements for CPAs can vary somewhat by state.

-An enrolled agent (EA) is an accountant who has passed a comprehensive two-day test covering tax law given by the Internal Revenue Service, or has actually worked for the IRS in a qualifying capacity.
+An enrolled agent (EA) is an accountant who has passed a comprehensive two-day test covering tax law given by the Internal Revenue Service (IRS) or has actually worked for the IRS in a qualifying capacity.
 Along with CPAs and tax attorneys, these individuals are authorized to practice before the IRS.
 They can go to an audit or talk to the tax collector on your behalf without you being present.

 Not every taxpayer requires the specialized knowledge and skills that these professionals possess, but it’s good to know that they're there in case you need them.

 Accountants at local tax firms are often more than helpful and knowledgeable when it comes to simple tax preparation.